hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 false
 ```

 Programs often use `Array.isArray` to verify or refute that a given value is an array object.
-Why do we need it?
-Won't `typeof` tell us whether the argument is an array?
-Unfortunately, no. The `typeof` operator returns an unexpected and somewhat useless value when used with an array:
+The `typeof` operator returns an unexpected and somewhat useless value when used with an array:

 ```sh
 > typeof []
 'object'
 ```

-That result may be unexpected, but it shouldn't be too surprising if you think about it.
-You already know that all arrays are objects.
-That doesn't make it any less useless, however, so we need `Array.isArray` to distinguish between arrays and other objects.
+We need `Array.isArray` to distinguish between arrays and other objects.

 **Array.from**